Languages of Estonia: Polish

-The Polish language has been widely used in Estonia only during the relatively short period of Polish rule in Southern Estonia, when it was also used as an administrative language.
+The Polish language has been widely used in Estonia only during the relatively short period of Polish-Lithuanian Commonwealth rule in Southern Estonia when it was also used as an administrative language.
 Until now, there have always been a small number of Poles in Estonia.
 A slightly larger number of Polish speakers immigrated to Estonia in the 19th century, when Polish scholars had freer conditions at the University of Tartu than in Poland under Russian rule, which is why several prominent Polish cultural figures studied in Tartu.
 Agricultural workers and miners also migrated to Estonia in the period between the world wars, when Polish congregations were also formed in the Catholic Church in Estonia, and even the local branch of the Polish scout movement (the Hartsers) started operating in North-East Estonia.
-Nowadays, the Polish language is little known in Estonia, it is only taught to a small extent at the University of Tartu, a few phrasebooks have been published.
-However, services in Polish are still held from time to time in Estonian Catholic churches, and individual websites operate as media channels in Polish.
+Nowadays, the Polish language is little known in Estonia, it is only taught to a small extent at the University of Tartu, and a few phrasebooks have been published.
+However, services in Polish are still held occasionally in Estonian Catholic churches, and individual websites operate as media channels in Polish.